chandonn/weathercast/README.md

 ### Architecture

-- Clean architecture: Organizing the project contents, components, and files, makes it easier to find anything and extend the project.
+- Clean architecture: Organizing the project contents, components, and files.
+Makes it easier to find anything and extend the project.

-- Flux architecture for state management: Because it makes the project more scalable and maintainable.
+- Flux architecture for state management: Makes the project more scalable and maintainable.

 ### State management